sphero-inc/Sphero-Android-SDK/README.md

 ## Using the Sphero Android SDK

-### Add code to connect to a sphero.
+### Add code to connect to a sphero

  The RobotLibrary includes a view called `SpheroConnectionView` which will handle connecting to a Sphero.
-When the view fires a `onRobotConnected` event and your are ready to send commands.
+When the view sends an `onRobotConnected` event you are ready to send commands.

-  - To use the `SpheroConnectionView`, add the following code to your Activity's xml layout file
+  - To use the `SpheroConnectionView` add the following code to your Activity's xml layout file

-        <FrameLayout
+        <LinearLayout
             xmlns:android="http://schemas.android.com/apk/res/android"
             android:layout_width="fill_parent"
             android:layout_height="fill_parent"